KeatonArmstrong02/public-notes/content/4 - Zettelkasten/The third entity in a relationship.md

 When we're not doing as well it will alter how we relate to each other, but if we keep in mind how it will affect *The Relationship* we can prepare contingencies to protect it.

-This helps us practice [[It's not you vs me, it's you and me vs The Problem]] as what we are contending with is how we feel about *The Relationship*, not necessarily each other.
+This helps us practice [[It's not you vs me, it's you & me vs The Problem]] as what we are contending with is how we feel about *The Relationship*, not necessarily each other.